jj5/kickass-crypto/README.md

 and you won't need to replace the instances provided by the service locators by default.

+In addition to inheriting from KickassCrypto and overriding particular functionality a lot of configuration is available via the configuration constants.
+Search for 'CONFIG_ENCRYPTION' to find what's available.

 ## Data encryption

 The encryption process is roughly: